8 minutes|Updated on 02.09.2024

 Author: Quentin Arts

-For cross-border workers, these fluctuations can affect the repatriation of their salaries and their purchasing power.
-International companies must also deal with this volatility to protect their margins.
+For cross-border workers, these fluctuations may affect the repatriation of their salaries and their purchasing power.
+International companies, on the other hand, must contend with this volatility to protect their profit margins.

-In this article, using the latest data from the Swiss National Bank (SNB) and the European Central Bank (ECB), as well as expert opinions, we analyze the economic context, forecasts, and various factors influencing the CHF/EUR exchange rate to provide you with tips and optimization strategies.
+In this article, we analyze the economic context, forecasts, and key factors influencing the EUR/CHF exchange rate, using the latest data from the Swiss National Bank (SNB) and the European Central Bank (ECB), along with expert insights, to provide practical tips and optimization strategies.

-Switzerland: During 2023, Switzerland maintained a stable economy despite numerous geopolitical events.
-GDP growth, although modest, remained stable, supported by strong domestic demand and low inflation.
-The Swiss National Bank (SNB) continued its prudent monetary policy, adjusting interest rates to control inflation and stabilize the Swiss Franc.
-The labor market also performed well, with a low unemployment rate around 2.1%, and moderate wage increases.
+Throughout 2023, Switzerland maintained a stable economy despite various geopolitical events.
+GDP growth, though modest, remained stable, driven by strong domestic demand and low inflation.
+The Swiss National Bank (SNB) pursued a prudent monetary policy, adjusting interest rates to control inflation and stabilize the franc.
+The labor market also performed well, with a low unemployment rate around 2.1% and moderate wage growth.

 Source: Swiss National Bank - Annual report 2023

-Eurozone: The Eurozone experienced economic slowdown in 2023.
-GDP growth dropped from 3.4% in 2022 to 0.4% in 2023, mainly due to the repercussions of the war in Ukraine and rising interest rates.
-Inflation, according to ECB forecasts, although decreasing, remained high at 5.4% in 2023 before falling to 2.7% in the first half of 2024.
-This situation affected the construction and manufacturing sectors, but the labor market showed resilience with a stable unemployment rate at 6.5%.
+The Eurozone experienced an economic slowdown in 2023.
+GDP growth fell from 3.4% in 2022 to 0.4% in 2023, primarily due to the repercussions of the war in Ukraine and rising interest rates.
+Inflation, according to the European Central Bank (ECB) forecasts, though declining, remained high at 5.4% in 2023 before dropping to 2.7% in the first half of 2024.
+This situation weighed on the construction and manufacturing sectors, but the labor market showed some resilience with a stable unemployment rate of 6.5%.

 Source: European Central Bank - Economic bulletin 2023